-How can I receive the validation email to verify my domain for AWS Certificate Manager (ACM)?
+How can I resend the validation email to verify my domain for AWS Certificate Manager (ACM)?

 I requested a certificate from AWS Certificate Manager (ACM) to verify my domain using email validation, but I didn't receive the validation email.